sparkplug/momoapi-node/README.md

 1. `transfer(request: TransferRequest): Promise<string>`

-Transfer operation is used to transfer an amount from the owner’s account to a payee account.
+  Used to transfer an amount from the owner’s account to a payee account.
 Status of the transaction can be validated by using the

 2. `getTransaction(transactionId: string): Promise<Transfer>`

   This method is used to get the transfer object including status and all information from the request.
 Use the reference id returned from  `transfer`

 3. `getBalance(): Promise<Balance>`

   Get the balance of the account.

 4. `isPayerActive(id: string, type: PartyIdType = "MSISDN"): Promise<string>`

   This method is used to check if an account holder is registered and active in the system.

 #### Sample Code